AndrewIngram/best-practices/python.rst

 Lambda Functions
 ----------------

-Minimise their usage.
+Minimise the use of lambdas.
 If a single line of code takes more than a few seconds to understand, it's almost certainly too complicated.
 Lambdas have their place, but are easily abused.